 This loss of mucociliary transport renders the airways susceptible to microbial colonization.
 Neutrophils are also believed promote this process by allowing bacterial adherence to the lung epithelium.
 In response to this colonisation, a cycle of an intense chronic inflammatory response is triggered.
 This encourages further release of inflammatory mediators, which facilitate neutrophil migration to the bronchial lumen and mucosa.
-Neutrophils play a central role in the tissue damage in bronchiectasis, by releasing mediators (including inflammatory cytokines and proteases) which destroy the bronchial elastin and other supporting lung structure, leading to permanent dilatation of the bronchi (Figure 1).
-Airway wall become thickened and unstable.
+Neutrophils play a central role in the tissue damage in bronchiectasis, by releasing mediators (including inflammatory cytokines, elastases and matrix metalloproteinases) which destroy the bronchial elastin and other supporting lung structure, leading to permanent dilatation of the bronchi (Fig.1).
+Airway walls become thickened with normal mucosal and muscular layers substituted by oedema, ulceration or fibrosis.
+In proximal airways, the structural cartilage may be diminished, provoking a reduction in supportive structure.
 These changes in airway structure further contribute to pooling of mucus, and the self-perpetuating cycle of infection and inflammation, which promotes progressive airway damage and recurrent infections (Fig. 2).
-Depending on the cause of bronchiectasis, the extent of the disease may be localized and focal or diffuse.
+Depending on the cause of bronchiectasis, the extent of the disease may be localised and focal or diffuse.

 Fig. 2 Airway with bronchiectasis